32 Gratitude Quotes to Lift Your Spirits Any Day

 “Gratitude is a mark of a noble soul and a refined character.
 We like to be around those who are grateful.” — Joseph B. Wirthlin, businessman and religious leader

-Want to be one of those people who others are naturally drawn to?
-Being positive and grateful is one of the secrets of naturally charming people.
+Want to be one of those people that others are naturally drawn to?
+Being positive and grateful is one of the 16 secrets of naturally charming people.
 Gratitude is contagious and makes those around you happy too, and people like to be around those who make them feel uplifted.

 Saying “thank you” is free

 “Gratitude is not a limited resource, nor is it costly.
 It is abundant as air.
 We breathe it in but forget to exhale.” — Marshall Goldsmith, executive leadership coach and author